 What Are Unoccupied Homes?

-Courts and insurance companies could have different definitions for unoccupied vs. vacant homes.
+Courts and insurance companies could have different definitions of unoccupied vs. vacant homes.
 These definitions can help you understand your policy better:

 - An occupied home typically refers to a situation when the occupants have left behind their belongings and intend to return.
 For instance, some residents may leave for an extended vacation or business trip but intend to come home afterward.